 Combined upper division level treatment of California history from the Spanish occupation to the present and California government and politics.
 The course also offers special travel to historic sites and the state capitol in Sacramento.
-(Prerequisites: HIS2305, HIS2310, & POL2200)
+(Prerequisite: POL2200; HIS2305 and HIS2310 recommended)